SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 PLEASURE PRINCIPLE: The pleasure principle, associated with the id in Freud's model of the mind, represents the innate drive to seek immediate gratification of one's needs to experience pleasure and avoid pain.
 When basic needs are not met, it can lead to feelings of anxiety.

 EGO IDEAL: Part of the superego, the ego ideal comprises standards, values, and moral ideals that an individual internalizes.
-Failure to meet these standards can result in feelings of guilt, while success can enhance self-esteem.
+Failure to meet these standards can result in guilt, while success can enhance self-esteem.

 EROGENOUS ZONES: Erogenous zones are areas of the body that are particularly sensitive to stimulation and can elicit pleasurable sensations.
 Freud associated specific erogenous zones with different stages of psychosexual development.